applicationsonline/librarian/README.md

     $ librarian-chef install [--clean] [--verbose]

-This command looks at each `cookbook` declaration and fetches the cookbook from the source specified for that cookbook, or from the default source if none is provided for that cookbook.
+This command looks at each `cookbook` declaration and fetches the cookbook from the source specified, or from the default source if none is provided.

-Each cookbook is inspected and its dependencies determined, and each dependency is also fetched.
-For example, if you declare `cookbook 'nagios'`, and that cookbook depends on other cookbooks such as `'php'`, then those other cookbooks including `'php'` will be fetched.
+Each cookbook is inspected, its dependencies are determined, and each dependency is also fetched.
+For example, if you declare `cookbook 'nagios'`, which depends on other cookbooks such as `'php'`, then those other cookbooks including `'php'` will be fetched.
 This goes all the way down the chain of dependencies.